simojanhunen/nord-dark-contrast/README.md

 Add following settings to _settings.json_
 - `"workbench.activityBar.visible": false`  &#8211; Hides activity bar.
 - `"window.menuBarVisibility": "toggle"`    &#8211; Makes menu bar visible when the bound key is pressed, by default the `Alt` key.
+  - This setting will not work as intended on Linux distributions without setting `"window.titleBarStyle": "custom"`
 - `"editor.minimap.enabled": false`         &#8211; Hides the file preview from the scroll bar.
 - `"explorer.openEditors.visible": 0`       &#8211; Hides the _OPEN EDITORS_ tab from the Explorer tab.
 - `"editor.glyphMargin": false`             &#8211; Hides the glyph margin, i.e., space left of row numbers.